Black Friday Bonus: Buy a New System ($15K+) & Get a $500 Visa Gift Card

 Mike Cappuccio talks about replacing a central air system with a heat pump by utilizing your existing ductwork, but converting it to a ducted heat pump system.

-I’m Mike Cappuccio, founder of N.E.T.R., and today I’m here to talk to you about an option of replacing your central air conditioning system with the Mitsubishi heat pump system.
-Now you’re probably saying to yourself, well, why would I want to do that?
 I have an air conditioning system.
 Let’s say it’s 20 years old, and your air conditioning system is up for replacement.
 It’s gone through its life expectancy and it needs to be replaced now.
 So now we’re sitting there wondering, “oh boy, well, what are my options?
 What can I do?”

 Okay, so one of the options I want to present to you today, that a lot of people just don’t think about, is this.
-Let’s say you have radiators in your home, or you have baseboard in your home, and you just have a central air conditioning system that’s either in your attic or your basement.
+Let’s say you have radiators in your home, or you have baseboard heat in your home, and you just have a central air conditioning system that’s either in your attic or your basement.

 Okay.
 So it’s only just being used for air conditioning.
 You have existing duct work in the home.
 Well now with today’s technology with hyper heat, you can replace the air conditioning system with an air conditioning system and a heating system.
 So what does that mean?
 Okay.
 So we’re putting in a heat pump, is what we’re doing.
 We’re not just putting in an air conditioning system.